 Bloomsbury employees worldwide often call on their colleagues for fundraising sponsorship such as with marathons, cake sales and many other employee-inspired activities.
-Our offices will put up teams to participate in events, e.g. Bloomsbury's netball team raises money for good causes and charities; our US office participates in a food drive for hunger by donating canned goods and non‐perishables to the Food Bank of New York City; an Australian office employee participated in Diabetes Walk for Cure; and groups of employees arrange visits to charity centres at Christmas to sing carols.
+For example, an employee in the UK office climbed Everest Base Camp for Cancer Research UK with a large proportion of the funds raised donated by Bloomsbury employees.
+Our offices will put up teams to participate in events, e.g. Bloomsbury's netball team raises money for good causes and charities; our US office participates in a food drive for hunger by donating canned goods and non‐perishables to the Food Bank of New York City; and groups of employees arrange visits to charity centres at Christmas to sing carols.

 We have a diverse workforce and management team led by a gender diverse Board.
 The majority of senior managers and employees worldwide in the Group are women.
-As at 28 February 2018 the number of employees by each sex is:
+As at 28 February 2019 the number of employees by each gender is:

 - Excludes workers who are freelance consultants and temps.

 - Includes the heads of publishing divisions, Group functions and country heads who are not Executive Directors on the parent Company Board.

 In the UK, the government introduced regulations designed to help address the gender pay gap.
 Bloomsbury has provided information on its gender pay gap in the UK (see Bloomsbury Gender Pay Gap 2018).
 We have benchmarked our Gender Pay Gap against the publishing industry and will continue to identify best practices that can reduce the pay gap.